majilokesh/iiitb_ba/README.md

 `$ sudo apt get install iverilog gtkwave`

-## Steps to clone the repository and simulate the verilog code
+## Steps to clone the git repository and simulate the verilog code
 To clone the repository and download the netlist files for simulation,enter the following commands in Terminal

    `$ git clone https://github.com/iiitbbcdadder/iiitb_ba`